a-fsh-r/IBO/README.md

 The codes and resources for this project are currently being prepared and will be available soon.

-In the meantime, if you have any questions or need further information, feel free to reach out to me at [Email](mailto:prs_a@yahoo.com).
+In the meantime, if you have any questions or need further information, please feel free to contact me at [Email](mailto:prs_a@yahoo.com).

 ---
 Dataset: [CAMELYON16](https://camelyon16.grand-challenge.org/)